Skip to Content

 Often, finished cross-stitch patterns are framed and hung on the wall.
 They can be used in other ways, too.

-I have also seen patterns backed with fabric and used as table runners, as dowel wall hangings and other ideas.
-Mug cozies, banners, tissue box covers and more can be accomplished with cross-stitch.
+I have also seen patterns backed with fabric and used as table runners, dowel wall hangings, and other ideas.
+Mug cozies, banners, tissue box covers, and more can be accomplished with cross-stitch.

 Pin these Halloween cross-stitch patterns for later

 Are you fond of cross-stitching and needlework?
-Will you eyes still allow you the pleasure of this craft?
+Will your eyes still allow you the pleasure of this craft?

-Admin note: This post first appeared on the blog in September of 2013.
-I have updated the post to add some new kits, new photos, and more information about embroidery.
+Admin note: This post first appeared on the blog in September 2013.
+I have updated the post to add some new kits, new photos, and more information about embroidery and a Youtube video about decorating for fall.

 Share on Social Media